What Age Is Recommended For Children To Visit An Orthodontist For The First Time?

 - Improve how your child can chew and bite

 Many orthodontic issues are best left to be treated until all of the permanent teeth have erupted.
-However, early treatment can be beneficial if the orthodontist believes the patient’s issue would worsen over time.
+However, early treatment can be beneficial if the Ann Arbor orthodontist believes the patient’s issue will worsen over time.
 The goal of early treatment is interception – meaning we can eliminate the cause of the issue so that we can create a beautiful smile and harmonious bite.
 In many cases, when we can guide the growth of the jaws and regulate the widths of the arches, we can create adequate space for the permanent teeth.
 This can make the later straightening phase of treatment much more efficient and effective.

 Issues that can be addressed while your child still has some baby teeth include: